 Time: 8-10 minutes

-- Decide on your thesis, choosing one of the three sides.
-You can try to form your own, fourth perspective, but since you have to compare your perspective with at least one of the perspectives given you might as well argue for one of them and save some time for writing.
+#1: Decide on your thesis, choosing one of the three sides.
+You can try to form your own, fourth perspective, but since you have to compare your perspective with at least one other perspective, you might as well argue for one of given perspectives and save some time for writing.

-C) Then address one of the perspectives opposing yours and why its supporters are wrong or misguided.
-In the example about intelligent machines above (where we've chosen to argue Perspective 1), you could argue against perspective 2 OR 3 in this paragraph.
+- Then, address a perspective opposing yours and why its supporters are wrong or misguided.
+In the example about intelligent machines above (where we've chosen to argue Perspective 1), you could argue against perspective 2 or 3 (or some other clearly defined perspective) in this paragraph.

 Time: 2-4 minutes